lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Modeling alternatives

 According to the assumptions above, the likelihood function is

-where $\sum_{\bl s_i}$ is a shorthand for $\sum_{s_{i1}}^{m_q}\cdots \sum_{s_{iT_i}=1}^{m_q}$.
-When looking at the above expression, we may recognize it is a dynamic extension of the likelihood reported in equation \eqref{eq:TClk}, as it represents the likelihood of a dynamic finite mixture of linear quantile regression models with TV, discrete, random coefficients.
-The coefficients are assumed to vary as a function of the hidden states visited by the observed units over the observed time window.
+When looking at the above expression, we may recognize it is a dynamic extension of Equation \eqref{eq:TClk}, as it represents the likelihood of a dynamic finite mixture of linear quantile regression models with TV, discrete, random coefficients.
+These coefficients are here assumed to vary as a function of the hidden states visited by the observed units over the observed time window.